Take Your Time At Thompson Park

 + All holes feature an anchored sheet metal diagram that clearly instructs the player where to throw, how far, and the par.

 + The whole course is a unique blend of open and wooded with neither type being particularly favored over the other.
+Most of these holes perfectly encapsulate the 'hybrid hole' variety.

 + The fairways are immense and clearly distinguishable from the thorny rough or OB areas.
 Due to their expansiveness, even the worst throws can feel somewhat salvageable at Thompson Park.